EdwinRipaud/AstroImageClassifier/README.md

 ## Exemples:

-`sh AstroImageClissifier.sh -c Orion 42`: launch the classification on the images of the 'Orion 42' folder
+`sh AstroImageClassifier.sh -c Orion 42`: launch the classification on the images of the 'Orion 42' folder

-`sh AstroImageClissifier.sh -s Orion 42`: execute a SiriL script based on image type found during the last classification process.
+`sh AstroImageClassifier.sh -s Orion 42`: execute a SiriL script based on image type found during the last classification process.
 This will create a ***'process'*** folder where all the intermediate processing files are stored.

-`sh AstroImageClissifier.sh -r Orion 42`: launch the classification process followed by the appropriate SiriL script.
+`sh AstroImageClassifier.sh -r Orion 42`: launch the classification process followed by the appropriate SiriL script.
 This will produce folders for classified images and a ***'process'*** folder for the script intermediate files.

-`sh AstroImageClissifier.sh -u`: reversing the last classification process, the images will be placed back in the ***'RAW'*** folder as before the classification.
+`sh AstroImageClassifier.sh -u`: reversing the last classification process, the images will be placed back in the ***'RAW'*** folder as before the classification.

-`sh AstroImageClissifier.sh -p`: allows to check/change parameters such as: folder names, classification characteristics, image orientation, etc.
+`sh AstroImageClassifier.sh -p`: allows to check/change parameters such as: folder names, classification characteristics, image orientation, etc.

-`sh AstroImageClissifier.sh -t`: allows you to access the details of hidden files, created during and for execution.
+`sh AstroImageClassifier.sh -t`: allows you to access the details of hidden files, created during and for execution.